 My Opinion about the Running of the Bulls in Pamplona

-I had mixed feelings to be honest.
-Of course it was fun to watch and entertaining, but we should not forget that those animals can get hurt and suffer as well.
+I had mixed feelings, to be honest.
+Of course, it was entertaining, but we should not forget that those animals can get hurt and suffer physically and emotionally as well.

 Has anyone of you been to Pamplona as well?
 What are your thoughts on it?